 • The unframed 11”x14” artwork and this agreement must be dropped off at the DCA gallery by Thursday, July 6th. • The artwork will be considered a generous tax deduction donated to DCA – a letter for tax purposes will be provide upon request. • The artwork will be displayed on Saturday, July 8, 2017 and each piece will be priced at $35, cash & carry.
 We hope to have over 100 pieces.
 Artists may donate as many pieces as they want. • The DCA is located in Wyandotte, a family friendly public facility.
 Subject matter must be appropriate for general audience

-Click on the image at the right to download the complete guidelines and entry form.
+Please click on the image at the right to download the entry form.

 Exhibit Proposals The DCA is open to your vision.
 All media will be considered including installation, digital, performance, and video.
 All types of artists, emerging to experienced, as well as groups and arts organizations may submit a proposal for exhibit.
 Please note that Gallery schedules are determined in advance so proposals will be considered all year, but usually will not be scheduled for 6 months - 1 year after review.
 Download the exhibit brochure.

 School District Art Exhibits If you are a school district that is interested in displaying your students' artwork, please contact the DCA.
 Schedules are set as first come first serve basis.
 Art teachers are also encouraged to contact the DCA.